-I moved to another one bed kitchen living set up that was just a few mins walk from my new work place.
+I moved to another one-bed kitchen living set up that was just a few min’s walk from my new workplace.
 Since I had very little time to house hunt and move, I had to settle for something that looked ok but dint wow me.
-The house had very little natural light, but was secure and security was a priority since I was living alone.
+The house had very little natural light but was secure and security was a priority since I was living alone.
 (My roommate got married and moved to the US and I decided not to share my home with anyone).
 So this is how my home looked when I was in my early twenties.

 The living room arrangement was obviously focused around the television.
 I had a diwan daybed, a bamboo console table and two low seating carved chairs.
-Most of which was collected one after the other.
+Most of which were collected one after the other.

-The kitchen was a tiny L shaped one and was the darkest room in the house.
+The kitchen was a tiny L-shaped one and was the darkest room in the house.
 So I had to come up with something to brighten it up.
 Options are limited, especially in a rented space and when the landlord lives on the floor below yours.
 Nevertheless, so many memorable meals have been cooked in this kitchen.